Niki de Saint Phalle: First marriage and children (1949–1960)

-In September 1954, the small family moved to Deià, Majorca, Spain, where her son Philip was born in May 1955.
+In September 1954, the small family moved to Deià, Mallorca, Spain, where her son Philip was born in May 1955.
 While in Spain, Saint Phalle read the works of Proust and visited Madrid and Barcelona, where she became deeply affected by the work of architect Antoni Gaudí.
 Gaudí's influence opened many previously unimagined possibilities for Saint Phalle, especially the use of unusual materials and objets-trouvés as structural elements in sculpture and architecture.
-Saint Phalle was particularly struck by Gaudí's "Park Güell" which would inspire her to one day create her own garden-based artwork that would combine artistic and natural elements.
+Saint Phalle was particularly struck by Gaudí's "Park Güell" which would inspire her one day to create her own garden-based artwork that would combine artistic and natural elements.

 Saint Phalle continued to paint, particularly after she and her family moved to Paris in the mid-1950s.
 Her first art exhibition was held in 1956 in Switzerland, where she displayed her naïve style of oil painting.

 In 1956, she met the Swiss artist Jean Tinguely and his wife, artist Eva Aeppli.
 Saint Phalle attempted her first large-scale sculpture, enlisting Tinguely to make an iron armature, which she covered with plaster and paint.

 In the late 1950s, Saint Phalle became ill with hyperthyroidism and tachycardia, which were eventually treated by an operation in 1958.

 In 1959, Saint Phalle first encountered multiple artworks by Yves Klein, Marcel Duchamp, Daniel Spoerri, Willem de Kooning, Jackson Pollock, Robert Rauschenberg, and Jasper Johns.
 Seeing these avant-garde works triggered her "first great artistic crisis".
 She switched from oil painting to gouaches and gloss paint, and began to produce assemblages from household objects and castoffs.
 By this time, she had decided to dedicate herself fully to creating art, free from the obligations of everyday family life.

 In 1960, she and Harry separated by mutual agreement, and her husband moved to another apartment with their two children.
 At that time, her daughter Laura was nine, and her son Philip was five years old.
 Mathews would occasionally buy artworks from his wife as a way of providing her modest support, and she would visit him and the children periodically.

 She soon moved in with Jean Tinguely, who by then had separated from his own wife, Eva Aeppli.
 He was becoming well known for his kinetic sculptures made from cast-off mechanisms and junk.
 In many ways, the pair were opposites, and sometimes had violent disagreements, and frequent affairs with others.
 They would live together intermittently and collaborate closely on artistic projects for over a decade before marrying in 1971.
 Two years later, they separated, but remained on good terms and continued to collaborate on various projects up through Tinguely's death in 1991.